mlswg/mls-protocol/draft-ietf-mls-protocol.md

 associated with the same group member as the corresponding leaf in the ratchet tree.

-If N is a parent node in the Secret Tree then the secrets of the children of N are defined as follows (where left(N) and right(N) denote the children of N):
+If N is a parent node in the Secret Tree, then the secrets of the children of N are defined as follows (where left(N) and right(N) denote the children of N):

 ~~~ aasvg